eieste/django-mail-system/README.md

 # django-mail-system

-A usefull library to create E-Mail templates und log E-Mail transmissions
+A useful library to create E-Mail templates und log E-Mail transmissions

-You can define Templates and Variables for this Templates This Templates can be used to send E-Mails.
+You can define Templates and Variables for this Templates.
+It can be used to send E-Mails.
-The whole Process is very simple.
+The whole process is very simple.

 Example:

-You have a WebService and you would like to send bill mails to all users every first day of month, you can simply just do it with the following code:
+You have a WebService and you would like to send bill mails to all users every first day of a month, you can do it with the following code:

 ```